-LivingTree has been embraced by schools across the country for its unique ability to connect parents and teachers, helping them achieve more than 4 million online conversations.
+LivingTree has been embraced by schools across the country for its unique ability to connect parents and teachers, helping them achieve millions of online conversations.
 Lesley Weaver, Irving Independent School District’s director of communications, shares that “In Irving ISD, we started out with 13 campuses as early adopters of LivingTree.
 The feedback we received from parents, principals and teachers has been incredible.
 It’s helped solidify parents’ trust in our schools.”

 Launched in 2012 to bridge the family engagement gap, LivingTree’s level of transparency and partnership moves beyond classroom involvement, giving teachers, school, and district administrators the ability to send and receive messages, media alerts, push notifications, event reminders, and volunteer opportunities to parents and students.
 Users can share photos, documents, files, emails, texts and posts automatically translate into more than 100 languages.